 Notice sensations in your body, where do you feel tight or heavy? cold or hot? shaky or stiff? http://www.new-synapse.com/aps/wordpress/?p=63

 We need to take time to consciously & actively PROCESS negativity.
-Too often we get use to relying on our default defense mechanisms, we ignore, dismiss, avoid, run, hide, blame, fight, or numb ourselves…Negative events, feelings, & thoughts then accumulate affecting every part of our life.
+Too often we get used to relying on our default defense mechanisms, we ignore, dismiss, avoid, run, hide, blame, fight, or numb ourselves…Negative events, feelings, & thoughts then accumulate affecting every part of our life.
 Find safe ways to reflect on and process your thoughts, emotions, behaviors, and events… like what happened right before feeling a wave of emotions and disturbance?
-Did you notice any stress signals in your body before reaction?
+Did you notice any stress signals in your body before your reaction?
 What reoccurring thoughts or feelings keep coming up?
 What is the earliest memory you have of a similar event, or feeling this way or thinking these thoughts?
-What needs do you wish were met then or what do you want to believe about yourself now?
+What is this part of you most afraid of?
+What needs do you wish were met then to feel seen, safe, soothed, and secure?
+What do you want to believe about yourself now?

-Engage in an activity that lets you process as well as creates a sense movement and feedback like talking with someone you trust, go for a walk, journaling, feel your heart beating, hug a friend, paint, play music, dance, exercise… the list is endless and unique to each individual.
+Engage in an activity that lets you process as well as creates a sense of movement and feedback like talking with someone you trust, going for a walk, journaling, feel your heart beating, hugging a friend, painting, playing music, dancing, exercising… the list is endless and unique to each individual.

-If you do not have time to fully process triggering event, disturbing emotions or thoughts, at the very least, visualize putting them in some sort of imaginary container (i.e. treasure, chest, suitcase, jar), then put your hand on your heart and take at leat three deep breaths.
-Or you can visualize your favorite place to be like where you feel most safe, happy, and free to be you.
-Go through all your senses while visualizing this place…What do you see, hear, feel, smell, taste?
+If you do not have time to fully process a triggering event, disturbing emotions, or thoughts, at the very least, visualize putting them in some sort of imaginary container (i.e., treasure, chest, suitcase, jar), then put your hand on your heart and take at least three deep breaths.
+Or you can visualize your favorite place to be where you feel most safe, happy, and free to be you.
+Go through all your senses while visualizing this place…What do you see, hear, feel, smell, and taste?

-If still feeling too overwhelmed (unable to calm down or focus) do a neurovascular hold by placing one palm of hand on your forehead and the other palm of the hand at the base of your neck and take more deep breaths and holding for 3-5 munites.
+If still feeling too overwhelmed (unable to calm down or focus) do a neurovascular hold by placing one palm of your hand on your forehead and the other palm of the hand at the base of your neck, take more deep breaths and hold for 3-5 minutes.

 4. Affirm* what is or you wish to be true

 Take time to visualize and feel what you wish to be experiencing.
-Was there a time when what you are wanting did happen?
+Was there a time when what you are wishing for did happen?
 Notice how good and true it feels.
-What positive thoughts came to mind?
+What positive beliefs come to mind?
 You can also create personal affirmation statements in the present tense about your abilities, intentions, and desired outcomes.
 Repeat affirmation statements on a regular basis especially when under stress and triggered.